 Public Theater, closed.

-A patriarch's death propelled this swift, satisfying dysfunctional family comedy about human disconnection by gay playwright Nicky Silver.
+8. The Lyons A patriarch's death propelled this swift, satisfying dysfunctional family comedy about human disconnection by gay playwright Nicky Silver.
 With priceless reactions and line readings, Linda Lavin milked every possible laugh from Rita, the unappreciated mother of two emotionally damaged grown children.
 Michael Esper, who memorably played a gay escort in iHo, was a standout as Rita's awkward gay son, a bitter loner obsessed with his hunky gay neighbor (Gregory Wooddell).
+Cort Theatre, closed.